JorySchossau/public-history/README.md

 Public History
 --------------

 Makes it easy to publish your bash history line by line in real-time to a web server.
 Good for live tutorial sessions or other teaching.
+Note: works best if you have SSH key login to the server [like this](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).

 public-history is invoked with one command of this form
 ```bash